mautosoft/maxautoclicker/README.md

 # Introduction: Max Auto Clicker

-Max Auto Clicker is a program that can simulate and automate mouse clicks.
+Max Auto Clicker is a program that simulate and automate mouse clicks.
 It is a very simple and useful program that allows you to click your mouse button automatically at a set interval.
 It can be used to perform repeated click tasks on desktop environments, clicker games, software testing, and data entry automation.

 Max Auto Clicker is a cross-platform application, available on Windows and Linux Desktops.